 President Obama (POTUS): So, Mitt—What are you up to these days?

-Mitt Romney (M.R): Frankly, Mr. President, I’m here because I’ve always wanted to work in the White House.
+Mitt Romney (M.R): Frankly, Mr. President, I’m here because I’ve been trying to get a job in the White House for years.
 You know, Dad would have liked it.
-That’s my Dad, by the way, not your Dad in Kenya, you know, where you were born.
+That’s my Dad, by the way, not your Dad in Kenya, you know, where The Donald says you were born.
 By the way, can I call you Barry?

 POTUS: Well, I came across your resume when I was going through these binders of possible candidates for a new cabinet position.
 In fact, there are three jobs open which might interest you.
 (And don’t call me Barry.)